Skyrat-SS13/Skyrat-tg/modular_tannhauser/modules/Bestiary/readme.md

 ### Description:

-The Rogue Life Managerie.
+The Tannhauser Gate.
 Do not feed the animals.

 Contains the Following Critters:
 Opposum